The Orchestration subtab allows configuring bootable backups to be a push-button failover to the Infrascale cloud.

 To add a component to the scenario, drag and drop it to the configuration area on the right.

-To rename a Group, click the pencil icon, enter the desired Group name, and then click Apply.
+To rename a group, click Edit (), enter a name for the group, and then click Apply.

-To edit a Wait value, click the pencil icon, enter the desired value in seconds, and then click Apply.
+To edit the delay value, click Edit (), enter an integer, and then click Apply.

-To remove a Group or a Wait from the scenario, click X.
+To remove a group or a delay from the scenario, click X.

-To remove a client from the scenario, hover over the client, click the three dots, and then click Remove from Orchestration.
+To remove a device from the scenario, hover over the device, click the three dots, and then click Remove from Orchestration.

-All special actions on the Orchestration subtab are available via the toolbar.
+All actions on the Orchestration subtab are available on the toolbar.

 Configuring DR LAN

-With DR LAN you are able to set whether or not your VMs are able to have access outside the Infrascale cloud.
+With DR LAN you are able to set if your VMs are able to have access outside the Infrascale cloud or not.
 You are also able to specify the subnet mask and the default gateway.

 Enable DHCP and IP Restore will attempt to boot the VM with the MAC address it was up with and restore a static IP.
 If the client was backed up with a DHCP address, it will assign the boot with an address inside the DHCP range.